Sanitizing My Home Without Bleach: Here's How I Do It!

 Essential oils

-Essential oils are another great way to sanitize clothes naturally.
-Some essential oils have antimicrobial properties that can kill bacteria and viruses.
-Tea tree oil, lavender oil, and eucalyptus oil are some of the essential oils that have antimicrobial properties.
+Some essential oils have antimicrobial properties that can kill bacteria and viruses, such as tea tree oil, lavender oil, and eucalyptus oil.

 To use essential oils, add a few drops to your laundry detergent or fabric softener.
 You can also add a few drops of essential oil to a spray bottle filled with water and spray it on your clothes before washing them.